Home > Footwear

 Wet surface grip is very important for rain boots.
 A good lugged sole is the most versatile choice here, but a lower-profile sole can work well on most surfaces besides snow and mud.

 Commercial fishing boats are notoriously slippery, and brands like Xtratruf and Grundéns are well known for making great boots for use in those conditions.
-If they will work well on a slippery wooden boat deck, they should also be excellent on land.
+The Grundéns Deviation 6″ Ankle Boots have great traction, and if they work well on a slippery wooden boat deck, they should also be excellent on land.

 If traction is paramount, look for name-brand outsoles such as Vibram on the Muck Arctic Ice Tall or Michelin on the Grundéns Crewman Tall.
 Both of these boots provided excellent traction.